-The Department of Biology has established the Jasper A. Clark Biology award to be given annually to an outstanding graduating senior majoring in biological science.
+The area of Biology has established the Jasper A. Clark Biology award to be given annually to an outstanding graduating senior majoring in biological science.
 The award is in memory of Dr. Jasper A. Clark in recognition of his long and distinguished service to Southwest Baptist University.
-The chairman of the Department of Biology, in consultation with other department personnel, shall select the recipient of the award.
+The faculty in the area of Biology, in consultation with other division personnel, shall select the recipient of the award.
 Criteria for selection are:

 - 1. A biology or medical technology major

 - 2. A graduating senior

-- 3. A Department of Biology advisee
+- 3. An area of Biology advisee

 - 4. An overall GPA of 3.25 with a 3.50 GPA in the major